Overview

 Video: Decision Making

-A story-based three-minutes video module with two Polls and one Feedback question
+A story-based three-minutes video module

 I created this video on Canva from scratch.
 I chose Canva due to the variety of designs that are readily available.